EMERGING MARKETS-Russia, China limit emerging equity gains

 parliamentary meeting on Wednesday.

-Nguyen said.
-"A lot of people expect the yuan to appreciate but
+"A lot of people expect the yuan to appreciate but it is not

 Arabia, the United Arab Emirates and Bahrain said they were